 Example - How do electrons/spins organise in a triangular lattice?
 Spins pair into quantum-mechanical bonds and fluctuate...
+A 'quantum spin liquid' (Anderson 1973)

 SUMMARY - KEY MESSAGES

 The neutron

 - Is Highly penetrating - Interacts with nuclei favourable for light atoms (H, Li, O,...) - Incoherent scattering is ideal for proton dynamics - Isotopes provide selectivity contrast matching - Interacts with unpaired electrons magnetism - Probes 15 orders of magnitude in length & 10 in time